8 Best Scopes for 6.8 SPC in 2025

 Vortex Optics Viper HS

-The price of Vortex Optics Viper HS varies, so check the latest price at
+The price of the PST GEN II varies, check the latest price

 Want to know more about best vortex scopes?
 Check out our guide.